STAC-TS Working Group

 1) What products and design patterns do we need in order to get to a state of compliance?

-2) How do we demonstrate to regulators (who generally lack the necessary technical knowledge) that we comply with these technical requirements?
+2) How do we demonstrate to regulators that we comply with these technical requirements, when the regulators themselves generally lack the necessary technical knowledge?

-STAC-TS is an effort to help answer both of these questions.
-The STAC-TS Working Group ("TS" as in time sync) is a technical, roll-up-the-sleeves group of experts with a mandate to provide two kinds of deliverables:
+STAC-TS is an effort to help answer all of these questions.
+The STAC-TS Working Group ("TS" as in time sync) is a technical, roll-up-the-sleeves group of experts from leading vendor firms, banks, exchanges, and HFT firms with a mandate to provide standards for measuring the accuracy and other characteristics of timestamping, time-synchronization, and event-capture solutions.
+(Wondering why test standards are important for MiFID 2 compliance?
+Check out these slides.)

 Learning and running this benchmark suite